Science Café at EKA

 Online information session for the 2nd Seed Funding call

 T4EU is organizing an online information session for the 2nd Seed Funding call which opened recently.
-For those of you who may develop questions during the proposal writing process, please consider joining the dedicated Q&A session on 20 August 2025.
+For those of you who may develop questions during the proposal writing process, please consider joining one of the dedicated Q&A sessions:

-If you would like to attend the virtual session, please email t4eu-seedfunding@uni-saarland.de to receive the meeting link.
+If you would like to attend the virtual sessions, please email t4eu-seedfunding@uni-saarland.de to receive the meeting link.
 The sessions will be recorded and made available on the website afterward.

 Also, for anyone considering submitting a research project to the EU together with at least three other T4EU partners, we encourage you to reach out to the Joint Grants Office for support.